Deep Linking

 android:pathPrefix="/gizmos" />

-<!-- note that the leading "/" is required for pathPrefix-->
+<!-- Note: The leading "/" is required for pathPrefix -->

 </intent-filter>